MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

 Before you import a file make sure the column headings match the table names in your app.
 During the import process, the system will try to map the table names from your input file to the table names in the app.
 If they don't match, then you'll have to manually map the fields or you may run into issues during the import process.

-If you're an advanced user and know the required columns for a given Dataverse tables, define your own Excel, CSV, or XML source file and then follow the steps in this article on how to [import data](import-data.md#import-your-data) to your app.
+If you're an advanced user and know the required columns for a given Dataverse table, define your own Excel, CSV, or XML source file and then follow the steps in this article on how to [import data](import-data.md#import-your-data) to your app.
 These file formats are supported:

  - Excel workbook (.xlsx)
  - Comma-separated values (.csv)